Design: Interface da Contemporaneidade (Design: Interface of contemporary times)

-(Communication and Image Technology, Department of Communication, Federal University of Rio de Janeiro, Brazil)
+Communication and Image Technology, Department of Communication, Federal University of Rio de Janeiro, Brazil (1999).

 This thesis analyzes graphic design as an interface of contemporary times, that is, as a (printed / on screen) representation of today’s society.
-The shift from functional to contemporary (deconstructed) design is seen as a consequence of a technological shift in the process of information transmission and reception.
-I define ‘interface’ from two distinct stand points.
-First, interfaces are regarded as the material information supports on which people produce design, i.e., organize information in space.
-This idea is developed by a historical analysis of graphic design, including the history of typograpy, which is the basis of our visual communication processes.
-Second, I analyze the computational development of the concept of interface.
-Through this analyzes, I emphasize how the shift of interfaces (information supports) over time exemplifies new ways of organizing information and, consequently, the way we think about and represent our world.
-Finally, the last part of this thesis focuses on deconstructionism as a characteristic of the contemporary graphic interface.
-The presence of deconstruction is analyzed both in graphic design and on the world wide web.
+I argue that the shift from functional to contemporary (deconstructed) design is a consequence of the development and use of new digital technologies in the process of organizing information on a page/screen.
+I define the term “interface” in two different but overlapping ways.
+First, interfaces are defined as the material information supports on which people produce design, i.e., organize information in space.
+I develop this idea via a historical analysis of graphic design, including the history of typography, which is the basis of our visual communication processes.
+Second, I analyze the computational antecedents of the term interface.
+I emphasize how different interfaces (material information supports) organize information in new ways and, consequently, influence the way we think and how we represent our world.
+Finally, I focus on deconstructionism as a characteristic of the contemporary graphic interface.
+Deconstruction is analyzed both in graphic design and on the world wide web.
+[Defense slides].